roninx991/Python-Notebooks/README.md

-# Complete-Python-Basics
+# Python Repository

-## Welcome to the Repository for the Complete Python Basics!
+## Welcome to Sangat's Python Repository!

-You may need jupyter notebook to view these files
+Feel Free to browse and contribute to this repository